Controllers

 as: karma.edit

 Note: If you want a settings page, you do not need to create a route.
-A /cp/addons/addon-name/settings
+A /cp/addons/addon-name/settings route

 will be available to you automatically.
-To avoid conflicts you should not create a route named settings
+To avoid conflicts you should not create a route named settings.

 See how to create a settings page.